Description

 Squirrel Chaser (Blue)

-- Squirrel Chaser is an 8.4 km (5.25 mile) blue-grade cycle trail developed by Forestry England.
+- Squirrel Chaser is a blue-grade cycle trail developed by Forestry England, opened in April 2025

 - The trail is signed as suitable for adaptive mountain bikes.